AdamClements/latest-clojure-libraries/README.md

 ### Disclaimers:

 * The method used to get the latest version from clojars is supremely hacky and liable to break.
-Hopefully either someone can point me to, or create and API to query this information more sensibly.
+Hopefully either someone can point me to, or create an API to query this information more sensibly.

 * Currently only works on clojars, not for things on maven central or in your own